 If you’re looking for Builtwith alternatives, Hunter TechLookup is definitely worth considering (but you may also be interested in some Hunter IO alternatives).

-W3Techs is a web technology survey and research company.
-They maintain a database of information on the technologies used on websites.
+Next on our list of best BuiltWith Alternatives, W3Techs is a web technology survey and research company.
+They maintain a database of information on the specific technology tools used on websites.

-This includes things such as which content management system (CMS) is used, which programming languages are used, frontend technology, and so on.
+This includes things such as which CMS is used, which programming languages are used, frontend technology, and so on.